Virgil (bucking horse): Career

-On June 5, 2022, history was made when Virgil was ridden by Rocker Steiner (grandson of 1973 PRCA World Champion bull rider Bobby Steiner and son of 2002 PRCA World Champion steer wrestler Sid Steiner) in the championship round of that year’s PRCA Xtreme Broncs Riggin’ Rally in Darby, Montana.
-Not only did Steiner win the event, but he won it by riding Virgil for 95 points, the highest-scored bareback ride in PRCA history.
+On June 5, 2022, history was made when Virgil was ridden by Rocker Steiner (grandson of 1973 PRCA World Champion bull rider Bobby Steiner and son of 2002 PRCA World Champion steer wrestler Sid Steiner) in the championship round of that year's PRCA Xtreme Broncs Riggin' Rally in Darby, Montana.
+Not only did Steiner win the event, but he won it by riding Virgil for 95 points; the highest-scored bareback ride in PRCA history.
 The previous record was 94 points, which was set six times, beginning in 2002.

+In 2024, another bareback rider won the Calgary Stampede title on Virgil.
+This time it was R.C.
+Landingham, who scored 94 points on the horse in the four-man short round.
+"Man, that's an outstanding bucking horse.
+There might not ever be another one like him but it took me 15 years to draw him and today, I get to walk up here and pick him, you know, I'd never miss out on that opportunity so it worked out the way I thought," Landingham said.
+After cinching a win earlier that year on Virgil, Landingham knew what was in store with the big gray.
+"Today he dang sure bucked hard and he was testing me a lot more but I just kept gassing it.
+I knew that if I got to the whistle we were going to win first so just don’t give up on me," he said.

+In 2024, Virgil was ridden by Zeke Thurston at his own saddle bronc riding event, the Zeke Thurston Invitational Xtreme Broncs in Stettler, Alberta, to win the event.
+In 2025, at the same event, Virgil was ridden by Wyatt Casper, also for the event win.
+Zeke Thurston won the 2025 Calgary Stampede by riding Virgil for 92.5 points.

 Summary

 Virgil's high score for 2018 was 91.5 points out of a possible 100 points.
 His average stock score is 45 points from a possible 50 points.
 He weighs 1,600 pounds.
-Virgil has won two Bareback Horse of the Year awards from the PRCA and two from the CPRA.
-He has won three trucks, and won a rider $100,000 at the Calgary Stampede.
+He has won three Bareback Horse of the Year awards from the CPRA and two from the PRCA, as well as one Saddle Bronc Horse of the Year award from the CPRA.
+He has also won three trucks, and won two riders the Calgary Stampede bareback riding title.
 He was ridden for 94 points at RodeoHouston.